-SOESD utilizes State School Funds to provide services required through the Local Service Plan for school districts in Jackson, Josephine and Klamath counties that serve approximately 50,950 students representing 8.8 percent of the students in Oregon.
+SOESD utilizes State School Funds to provide services required by the LSP process for school districts in Jackson, Josephine, and Klamath counties that serve approximately 50,000 students representing 8 percent of the students in Oregon.
 The SOESD geographic region is the largest ESD region in Oregon comprising almost 10,600 square miles, which is larger than seven of the states in the US.
-SOESD brings added value to our districts surpassing the requirements of the Local Service Plan by historically obtaining over half (59% in 2017-18) of our annual revenue (\$54,660,958 in 2017-18) through grants, contracts, and entrepreneurial services, expanding our partners and the area we serve, while providing enhanced or additional highly valued services to benefit our local districts.
+SOESD brings added value to our districts surpassing the requirements of the Local Service Plan by historically obtaining over half (64% in 2021-22) of our annual revenue (\$71,604,714 in 2021-22) through grants, contracts, and entrepreneurial services, expanding our partners and the area we serve, while providing enhanced or additional highly valued services to benefit our local districts.

-SOESD is proud of our accomplishments as a progressive leader in the ESD community, within our region, and in the state.
-This 2018-19 LSP represents the evolution of our organization to provide a leading number of highly valued and innovative services aligned with Oregon's initiatives, delivered through a modern business model.
+SOESD is proud to serve as a progressive leader in the ESD community, within our region, and in the state.
+This 2022-23 LSP represents the continued leadership of our organization to provide a leading number of highly valued and innovative services aligned with Oregon's initiatives, delivered through a modern business model, in partnership with the districts we serve, and in synergy with our network of ESDs across Oregon.

-SOESD is eager to serve.
-On behalf of the ESD board and administrative leadership, I would like to recognize that our success is due to the work of our staff in cooperation with our component districts.
+On behalf of the SOESD board and administrative leadership, I would like to recognize that our success is due to the work of our staff in cooperation with our component districts.
 It is through staff's service, responsiveness, and expertise - with a focus on customer service and satisfaction - that we have established and continuously build our value on doing what is best for children, families, and our communities.